-Dropbox Alternatives for Media Need Metadata
+Dropbox Alternatives for Photo Sharing: Metadata or Tags Required

 The good thing is that additional metadata can be associated with a media file and live and travel that with that asset.
 This is metadata beyond file system data.
 This is how other media sharing platforms enable users to filter and search files for specific files with a great degree of precision and specificity.
 For example, you might want to search for images and videos that feature a specific person, place, or even logo across a set of images.
 Or perhaps filter a collection of videos by location or contiguous photos taken at an event.
 With Dropbox, the only way to filter media files is by date or by file name.
 Because there is no metadata or tags with media in Dropbox, it’s difficult to find, curate, organize or locate the right media assets.

-Sharing Media With Groups Using Dropbox
+Sharing Videos With Groups Using Dropbox

-Or, alternatively, share the folder directly by adding users to see the folder, but they will only get notified through Dropbox.
+Or, alternatively, share the public folder directly by adding users to see the folder, but they will only get notified through Dropbox.

 Over time, you’ll be sending to larger email lists and bouncing back and forth between multiple Dropbox folders, emails or texts.
 And users will give up on keeping track of that web of shared links.
 And, recipients still have that choppy, non-visual experience when searching or browsing.